 Some work-from-home pioneers like Yahoo and IBM are now shifting to more office-based work.
 In March, IBM reduced its work-from-home options.
 In 2009 the tech giant had 40 per cent of employees working from home, saving an estimated $100 million in office space.

 Telecommuting research began with a 1976 book published by former NASA engineer Jack Nilles, which advocated remote work as a solution to long commutes, traffic jams and housing density issues – and was partly a response to the 1973 OPEC oil crisis.

 Blount says that today’s challenges include the need to manage a complex workforce where workers (from full-time employees through to freelancers) may be working from any location.

 Her future research will also explore how technology such as AI could resolve some remote work limitations, such as telepresence robots.

-Dr Blount is a senior lecturer in the Faculty of Business and Economics at Macquarie University.
+Dr Blount is a senior lecturer in the Macquarie Business School.